Crimes and Criminal Procedure

 (1) “Correctional institution” means any entity under the authority of any state, county, or municipal law-enforcement division that has the power to detain or restrain a person under the laws of the State.

 (2) “Corrections official” means the official responsible for oversight of a correctional institution, or his or her designee.

-(4) “Labor” means the period of time before a birth during which contractions are of sufficient frequency, intensity, and duration to bring about effacement and progressive dilation of the cervix.
+(5) “Labor” means the period of time before a birth during which contractions are of sufficient frequency, intensity, and duration to bring about effacement and progressive dilation of the cervix.

-(b) If restraints are used on a prisoner or detainee pursuant to subsection (a) of this section:
+(b) If restraints are used on a prisoner pursuant to paragraph (a)(2) of this section: